 Our instructor was friendly, prompt in his feedback and constructive in his criticism.

 Rob was an excellent instructor.
 I would be very excited to have him as my course instructor in the future!
 He made the course!

-Patricia teaches the ETFO Special Education online AQ courses.
+Bunmi teaches the ETFO online Special Education AQs.

-Here is a sample of some comments provided to ETFO about Patty and the courses she teaches:
+Here is a sample of some comments provided to ETFO about Bunmi and the courses she teaches: